- £515 per week

 Heating: Electric radiators throughout

-Notes: Sanderson bedlinen and towels provided, please bring your own beach towels.
+Notes: bedlinen and towels provided, please bring your own beach towels.
 Unlimited Wifi.
 DAB radio with CD player, USB port and SD card port (please bring your own leads) available to use.

 Infants: If you wish to bring an infant with you, please contact Suffolk Secrets before booking this property.